Skip to content

 Not all organizations and use cases fit neatly into a PSP’s existing product set or capabilities.
 Often, a digital business requires storing its card data to process a payment or facilitate a business operation.

 Suppose you want to onboard the partner and keep a unified payment experience.
 In that case, you’ll need to use a tokenization provider, like Basis Theory, to maintain SAQ A or SAQ A-EP eligibility.
-If not, you’ll need to store the cardholder data and send it in plaintext to the new PSP.
-In situations where your systems store the plaintext value, you’ll need to use the SAQ D—the most expansive and intensive set of questions of all the SAQ
+If not, you must store the cardholder data and send it in plaintext to the new PSP.
+When your systems store the plaintext value, you’ll need to use the SAQ D—the most expansive and intensive set of questions of all the SAQ.

-Of course, SAQ D may also apply to brick-and-mortar that haven’t implemented point-to-point encryption and service providers processing under a certain threshold.
+Of course, SAQ D may also apply to brick-and-mortars that haven’t implemented point-to-point encryption and service providers processing under a certain threshold.

-PCI DSS Self Assessment Questionnaire (SAQ) for brick-and-mortar retailers
+PCI Self Assessment Questionnaire (SAQ) for Brick-and-Mortar Retailers

 If you are a physical retailer who processes card-present transactions, then PCI SAQ A and SAQ-A EP do not apply to you.
 Instead, you’ll need to choose from one of these self-assessment questionnaires: